Vehicle Plainly

 Verified source registry

-NEEDS_REVIEW and HOLD sources are not used for production claims until separately verified.
+Unverified, unclear, or high-risk sources are not used for public factual claims until separately reviewed.

 Government and official sources